Human Rights: Policy

 11. Stakeholder engagement

-We engage with relevant stakeholders through sincere and constructive dialogue to understand, improve and address human rights issues.
+We engage with relevant stakeholders through sincere and constructive dialogue to understand, improve, and address human rights issues.

 12. Governance and management system